btjandra15/btjandra15/README.md

 ---

 ### :man_technologist: About Me
-:computer: A senior studying Computer Science at The City College of New York
+:computer: New Grad from The City College of New York in Computer Science
- - Currently interning at the MTA NYCT as an ArcGIS Developer
+ - College Aide @ MTA NYCT
- - Skills in Back End Development using MongoDB + node.js
+ - Experience in Back-end development using NextJS

 ---